MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-portal-permissions.md

 ## Roles and role groups in the Microsoft 365 Defender portal

-The following types of roles and role groups are available in on the **Permissions & roles** page at <https://security.microsoft.com/securitypermissions> in the Microsoft 365 Defender portal:
+On the **Permissions** page in the Defender portal at <https://security.microsoft.com/securitypermissions>, the following types of roles and role groups are available:

 - **Azure AD roles**: You can view the roles and assigned users, but you can't manage them directly in the Microsoft 365 Defender portal.
 Azure AD roles are central roles that assign permissions for **all** Microsoft 365 services.